 All objects emit radiation.
 The intensity and characteristic wavelength of that emitted radiation depend on the object's temperature.
 Radiative intensity increases, and the dominant wavelength decreases, with increasing temperature of the emitting surface.
 Owing to this relationship, the distribution of wavelengths (or spectrum) emitted by the sun, and that of the earth-atmosphere system are virtually distinct.
 Nearly all of the sun's radiant energy is in the waveband encompassing the ultra-violet, visible, and near infrared (280 to 2800 nm), or short wavelengths; and emissions from the earth and atmosphere are confined to longer wavelengths in the thermal infrared (4000 and 100000 nm).
 These wavebands represent the primary energy sources and sinks of the earth-atmosphere system.

-The solar irradiance intercepted by the earth at the top of the atmosphere, the solar constant, is quite stable with an observed value of 1365 Watts/m2 ± 0.3%.
-However, in the mean, only about half of this energy reaches the surface and is available to drive surface and biological processes.
-Of the other half, approximately 30% is reflected back to space, and the remaining 20% is absorbed by clouds, dust, and "greenhouse" gasses such as water vapor, carbon dioxide, and ozone.
+The solar irradiance intercepted by the earth at the top of the atmosphere, the mean solar constant, is quite stable with an observed mean value of 1365 W/m2 ± 0.3%.
+Although, according to the newest measurements from the SORCE satellite, that value is most likely closer to 1360.8 W/m2 ± 0.3%.
+Of course, when considering the elliptical orbit of the earth the actual solar constant varies systematically throughout the year.
+It is about 0.97 times the mean value at aphelion (northern hemisphere summer solstice), and 1.03 times the mean value at perihelion (northern hemisphere winter solstice).
+At the equinoxes, the solar constant is around the mean value.
+In the mean, only about half of this energy reaches the surface and is available to drive surface and biological processes.
+Of the other half, approximately 30% is reflected back to space, and the remaining 20% is absorbed by clouds, dust, and “greenhouse” gasses such as water vapor, carbon dioxide, and ozone.

 Solar radiation reaching the surface is made up of two components, direct and diffuse.
 Direct radiation is that which travels unimpeded through space and the atmosphere to the surface; and diffuse radiation is that scattered by atmospheric constituents such as molecules, aerosols, and clouds.
 In simple terms, direct radiation causes shadows, and diffuse is responsible for sky light.
 The sum of the direct and diffuse components reaching a horizontal surface is global radiation.